-To assume the role of BCBA within a transdisciplinary team at Irabina Autism Services.
-Irabina is currently looking for a qualified BCBA with a passion for working with children with autism and their families.
-Irabina Autism Services offers comprehensive services to support young people with an ASD diagnosis in reaching their full potential.
+As an Irabina BCBA, you will be responsible for the coordination of a range of programs aims to support skill acquisition in children with Autism Spectrum Disorder (ASD) in reaching their full potential.
 As a BCBA, you will be coordinating a range of programs aimed to support skill acquisition in children with ASD.
-You will be working with a transdisciplinary team of clinicians including Speech Pathologists, Occupational Therapists, Psychologists, Teachers and Behavioural Therapists, supporting the development of intervention programs and individualised learning plans.
+You will be working with a transdisciplinary team of clinicians including Speech Pathologists, Occupational Therapists, Psychologists, Teachers and Behavioural Therapists.
+You will assist in supporting the development of intervention programs and individualised learning plans for clients.
 You will conduct global learning and development assessments, as well as functional behavioural assessments.
 You will supervise data collection, and support the team in making data-based decisions.
 In addition, you will be required to provide training and supervision to junior behaviour therapists.

 The following core competencies are those that Irabina believes all clinicians working with a child with autism in early intervention should be working towards.
 As an organisation we provide assistance to employees in attaining this knowledge, and experience.